 - Sunday - Thursday: 3 - 10 p.m.
 EDT

 - Friday: 12 - 2 p.m. and 3 - 5 p.m.
 EDT

 Check our schedule for additional hours for international time zones (more to be added soon).

-Workshops will be available online starting Monday, September 14, including a workshop on “Organization and Time Management for Online Learning.”
+Workshops will be available online starting Monday, February 1.
 Register and access the Zoom links on Yale Connect: Academic Strategies.